AlexanderLea/LoyaltyCodesWeb/README.md

 # LoyaltyCodesWeb
-Basic playground for me to learn a load of new client side web stuff, and create something potentially useful in doing so.
+Initial project for me to learn Angular, and create something potentially useful in doing so.

 Angularjs
-IndexedDb
+PouchDb

-(in a .net project because grossness)
+As a .net 5 project, because it may evolve into having a .net API backend. (though probably not, because PouchDb's sync with CouchDb)